5 Skills you can Add to Your CV After Becoming a Mum

 Communication is an important skill.
 It is vital for any workplace position.
 In fact, based on a 2018 survey, 80% of company executives admit that excellent oral communication is essential.
 Not only does it help facilitate the exchange of information and ideas, but it also helps develop relationships with colleagues.

 The truth is, you become a better communicator from being a mum.
 From giving clear instructions to your children to talking to their teachers, and health care professionals, you’ll communicate with many people.
-As a result, this will hone your communication skills—which is essential at work.
+As a result, this will hone your communication skills, thereby increasing your productivity at work.

 3. Basic computer skills